medusajs/medusa/docs/content/advanced/backend/payment/how-to-create-payment-provider.md

 The `PaymentProvider` entity has 2 properties: `identifier` and `is_installed`.
 The value of the `identifier` property in the class will be used when the Payment Provider is created in the database.

-The value of this property will also be used to reference the Payment Provider throughout the Medusa server.
+The value of this property will also be used to reference the Payment Provider throughout the Medusa backend.
 For example, the identifier is used when a [Payment Session in a cart is selected on checkout](https://docs.medusajs.com/api/store/#tag/Cart/operation/PostCartsCartPaymentSession).

 ### constructor